surma/surma.dev/content/things/portrait-mode.md

 <figure>
   <img src="constant-aperture.svg" width=600 height=400>
-  <figcaption>Keeping everything but the sensor size constant, bokeh only slightly increases with increasing sensor size.</figcaption>
+  <figcaption>When keeping everything but the sensor size constant, bokeh only slightly increases with bigger sensors.</figcaption>
 </figure>

-Something that is interesting is that a smaller lens diameter will also create a smaller bokeh circle on the sensor.
-This has interesting implications.
-As we have established, any point that is not _exactly_ on the focal plane will create a circle on the sensor, which means that the point is technically out of focus.
-However, a tiny circle is _humanly_ indistinguishable from a point, so there is an area around the focal plane that is called the focus _area_, as everything inside will _appear_ in focus to a human, as their bokeh circles are small.
-If we could make the lens diameter smaller, we could keep bokeh circles from becoming too big.
-Or another way: With a smaller lens diameter, more things will appear in focus because bokeh circles don’t grows as quickly, effectively making the focus area is bigger.
+Something that is interesting is that making the lens small will also create a smaller bokeh circle on the sensor.
+However, a tiny circle is _humanly_ indistinguishable from a point, so a until a certain circle size, a human can’t tell the difference between perfectly in focus and slightly out of focus.
+That means that there a bit of leeway around the focal plane to either side, which is called the focus area.
+Everything within that focus area will be perceived as in-focus by the human eye.

+> **Circle of confusion:** The biggest circle that is perceived as a point by a human is called the [circle of confusion] (CoC),and it plays a central role in calculating the focus area.
+The diameter of the CoC depends on your eyesight, obviously, but also how big an image is displayed and from what distance you are looking at it.
+It’s confusing that many source on the internet list a single CoC diameter for any given each sensor size, like 0.029mm for a full frame sensor.
+These are apparently based on printing the a picture on a piece of paper on a specific size and looking at it from a specific distance with 20/20 vision.
+>
+> I won’t go into this with more detail, but these numbers seem unfit for the digital age, where we crop and we zoom.
+Something that looks in-focus on Instagram can look completely out of focus once zoomed in.
+If you want to make sure something in focus even after zooming in, your circle of confusion is the size of a single pixel on the sensor.
+Any circle that is at most the size of a pixel will still be captured as a single pixel.
+No matter how much you zoom in.
+This has implications.
+I did the math to compare how big the focus are is with traditional CoCs vs the pixel-based CoC, and the pixel-based CoC leaves you very little room for error as a photograpgher: A traditional focus area of 1.5m, for example, shrinks to just ~28cm.

+In summary that means that a smaller lens creates a bigger focus area.
+But, alas, lenses are made of glass and can’t just change their size.

 ### Lens size & shape

-Lenses are made of glass, so you can’t just change their size.
-But we just figured out that a smaller lens diameter will increase the focus area (often also called “sharpness”), so lenses usually have an adjustable iris to change the size of a lens.
+The fact that smaller lens diameters create sharper images has been known since the age of pinhole cameras, which is why lenses usually have an adjustable iris, a bunch of metal blades, to change the apparent size of a lens.

 <figure>
   <img src="iris.jpg" loading="lazy" width="800" height="800" style="max-width: 800px">